Jump to: Central London | North London | South London | East London | West London

 Stoke Newington - 161 Stoke Newington Church St, London N16 0UH

 It's hard to know what Stokey folk would do without this gorgeous bakery on their doorstep.
-There's a reason why there's always a queue outside whatever day of the week you tip up.
-If you're not a fan of sourdough, the white tin here is amazing and the bacon brioche rolls for breakfast are a must-try.
+There's a reason why there's always a queue outside, whatever day of the week you tip up.
+If you're not a fan of sourdough, the traditional white tin here is amazing, and the bacon and egg brioche rolls for breakfast are a must-try.

 Follow on Instagram: @spencebakery